 But how to apply it to major websites such as Facebook and Twitter?

 Socialmedia-leak described recently that almost all of them have typical «redirect on login» mechanisms, and it can be used to to redirect to the image.
 Another feature is that in most cases the redirected URL must be in «same origin», and this can be a problem because the major websites use CDN to store almost all of their image files.

 Full description of how it works you can find on the original Robin Linus socialmedia-leak project page:

 The threat is well known for a long time, back in the previous decade.
 But as the hardering cross-origin resource sharing to disallow images and blocking third-party cookies by default is looks unreal for normal users, it won't fix.
 Major websites also do not consider it as a significant security risk.
 At the moment, only geeks oriented resources have fixed it quickly.

 What you can do to protect yourself:

 - Disable Third-Party Cookies.
-It solves the problem, but obviously can cause some inconvenience at casual web browsing.
+It solves the problem but obviously can cause some inconvenience at casual web browsing.

 - Use Tracking Protection.
-There is built-in solutions like Firefox Tracking Protection, as well as some special filters lists that you can use with any ABP-based add-ons, uBlock Origin with Fanboy's Enhanced Tracking List works well.
+There are built-in solutions like Firefox Tracking Protection, as well as some special filters lists that you can use with any ABP-based add-ons, uBlock Origin with Fanboy's Enhanced Tracking List works well.